This Perm can be ridden with an eBrevet: click here for details.

 Holt is a medieval village just over the border into Wales.
-It lies just over the River Dee from Farndon on Cheshire, connected by a 14th Century bridge, with its 20th Century traffic lights.
-There is a cafe in the Garden Centre, and Cleopatra's Cafe in the village centre.
+It lies over the River Dee from Farndon on Cheshire, connected by a 14th Century bridge, with its 20th Century traffic lights.
+There is a cafe in the Garden Centre, and at Cleopatra's Cafe in the village centre.

-Take the A57 along the north bank of the Ship Canal bypassing Irlam and all the way to Eccles.
-Then head north through the former coal mining region of Pendlebury and Agecroft to reach Prestwich and Whitefield.
+The way back through England goes through Saighton (pronounced 'satan') and the north Cheshire towns of Helsby and Frodsham.
+Warburton Toll Bridge (free for cyclists!) gets you over the Manchester Ship Canal.
+The A57 takes you through Irlam and all the way to Eccles, then head north through the former coal mining region of Pendlebury and Agecroft to reach Prestwich and Whitefield.

 Simister might be a tiny village but its fame is widespread as thousands pass daily through 'Simister Island' where the M60, M66 and M62 all meet.
 Our route leads us through Simister and Middleton.
-The clock tower at Royton Town Hall reminds us that 'Tempus Fugit' (time flies) so press on, and upwards, through Shaw and the short sharp climb to Moorside and over High Moor.
+The clock tower at Royton Town Hall reminds us that 'Tempus Fugit' so press on, and upwards, through Shaw and the short sharp climb to Moorside and over High Moor.
 It's now downhill all the way to Uppermill.

 This Perm starts and finishes in Uppermill, Saddleworth.
 If you drive here, it's handy for M62 junction 22 and there is free all-day parking at the car park by the leisure centre.
 If arriving by train, Greenfield Station has connections to Manchester and Leeds.
-TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy ruthlessly observed.
+TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy strictly observed.

-☕ Some Useful Café Suggestions:
+Some Useful Café Suggestions:

 108km: Holt, Cross cafe, Garden Centre cafe 157km: Lymm, Popular 2000 M56/M6 services 210km: Uppermill, Many cafes, including Abaco and Cellar Pot